x42en/sysplant/README.md

 ![Canterlot's Gate](pictures/canterlot.jpeg)

 SysPlant is a small implementation in NIM of the currently known syscall hooking methods.
+It currently supports following gates:
+- Heaven
+- Hell
+- Halos
+- Tartarus

-It supports Heaven / Hell / Halos / Tartarus methods and publish an idea from [MDSEC](https://www.mdsec.co.uk/2022/04/resolving-system-service-numbers-using-the-exception-directory/) that was missing a pony name...
+And publish an idea from [MDSEC](https://www.mdsec.co.uk/2022/04/resolving-system-service-numbers-using-the-exception-directory/) that was missing a pony name...
 So here it is: **Canterlot's Gate** ! :unicorn: :rainbow:
 *Note: You can further more generate your own combinations using the proper options...*

 ## Installation